Dany-BouMoujahed/C--/README.md

-Problem solving assignments for EECE 330, with a little bit of CI (onyl a dockerfile for now)
+Problem solving assignments for EECE 330, with a little bit of CI (only a dockerfile for now)